YSanchezAraujo/YSanchezAraujo.github.io/recursion.md

 the term $$P(x_t | x_{t-1}, a_t)$$ is typically refered to as a transition function and $$P(y_t|x_t)$$ is typically known as a likelihood function.
 Algorithms such as the Kalman filter and the Bootstrap filter both make use of $$(10)$$ and $$(11)$$.

-As a final example, I'll write down the most generic particle filter algorithm in python:
+As a final example, I'll write down the most generic particle filter algorithm in python.
+Unlike the other examples I've replaced recursion with a for-loop, to show that you don't actually need to implement a recursive function.
+However, this can indeed be implemented as a recursive call to itself:

 ```python
 import numpy as np